enginpost/jQMaps/README.md

   </head>
 ```

-###Edit your jQMaps.xml file to setup your markers and marker data
+###Edit your jQMaps XML file to setup your markers and marker data
 ```
 <jqmap>
   <config>